Photo credit: Kavya Menon

 I am a photographer whose work moves between editorial, documentary and commercial practice, grounded in an interest in migration, identity and the everyday, often within the urban contexts of South Asia and the Gulf.

 My work has been published and exhibited internationally and has received distinctions including a win at American Photography 40 and a nomination for the Prix Pictet.
+I have also taught photography at university level, developing and leading courses and workshops that connect visual practice with critical thinking.

 Now based in Abu Dhabi, I continue to explore how photography can function as cultural inquiry and how people find meaning and identity in modern life.